erigones/esdc-docs/user-guide/network/overlays.rst

 The reason for mandatory public IP addresses is because compute nodes are interconnected to a mesh network, sending overlay packets directly to the compute node that hosts the destination virtual machine (according to a virtual ARP routing table in ``files/config`` file).

-.. warning:: Setting :ref:`physical datacenter <cn_install_datacenter>` name correctly during compute node installation is very important for overlay routing to work correctly.
-If your compute nodes can reach each other using the **admin** network, they need to have the same physical datacenter name (so they don't need to use `IPSec` and they will communicate using the **admin** network).
+.. warning:: Setting :ref:`physical datacenter <cn_install_datacenter>` name correctly during a compute node installation is very important for overlay routing to work.
+If your compute nodes can reach each other using the **admin** network, they need to have the same physical datacenter name (so they don't need to use `IPSec` and they can communicate using the **admin** network).
 If the compute nodes cannot reach each other using the **admin** network, they **must** have a different physical datacenter name.

 In other words: